jrnold/bayesian_notes/docs/robust.md

 $$

-### Student-t
+### Student-t Error

-It turns out that the Student-t distribution of error terms from the [Robust Regression] chapter can also be derived as a model of heteroskedasticity.
+The Student-t distribution of error terms from the [Robust Regression] chapter is also model of heteroskedasticity.

-A reparameterization that will be used quite often is to rewrite a normal distributions with unequal scale parameters as a continuous mixture of a common global scale parameter ($\sigma$), and observation specific local scale parameters, $\lambda_i$,[^globalmixture]
+A reparameterization that will be used quite often is to rewrite a normal distributions with unequal scale parameters as the product of a common global scale parameter ($\sigma$), and observation specific local scale parameters, $\lambda_i$,[^globalmixture]
 $$
 y_i \sim \dnorm(X\beta, \lambda_i \sigma) .
 $$

-If the local scale parameters are distributed as,
+If the local variance parameters are distributed inverse-gamma,
 $$
 \lambda^2 \sim \dinvgamma(\nu / 2, \nu / 2)
 $$